Faculty, Staff and Students with Disabilities

 Faculty members are encouraged to be responsive to the pedagogical needs of all students.
 However, students with disabilities may have some additional educational needs which they should discuss with each faculty member.
 It is helpful to include a statement on the class syllabus inviting students who have disabilities to discuss academic needs.
-An example of such a statement is “If you have a disability that may require an accommodation for taking this course, then please contact the Learning Assistance Center (336.758.5929) within the first two (2) weeks of the semester.

 Staff members in their respective roles are encouraged to be sensitive to the possibility that students with disabilities may be using services or engaging in activities in their area of the university.
 For advertised events, it is important to include a statement like, Please indicate if you will need special assistance so that we can, if necessary, make reasonable accommodations.
 Call [person responsible] at least two weeks prior to the event.

 The student with a disability is the best source of information regarding necessary accommodations.
 In post-secondary settings it is the student’s responsibility to request special accommodation if desired, but a faculty or staff member can make a student comfortable by letting them know how to seek accommodations.

 Large print handouts, lab signs, and equipment labels

 Class assignments made available in electronic format

 Computer equipped to enlarge screen characters and images